Virginia Traffic Attorney

 Driving while intoxicated or impaired by alcohol or drugs is a crime for which the penalties of conviction vary widely.
 As a first offense, DUI is typically a Class I misdemeanor punishable by a maximum of 12 months in jail, a fine of up to $2,500, and a year-long suspension of the driver’s license.
 Repeat offenses and other factors can enhance penalties and elevate a DUI from a Class I misdemeanor to a Class 6 felony.

-Because DUI charges can result in such serious penalties, it’s prudent to consult with a local Virginia traffic lawyer who knows the court system in the Commonwealth.
+Because DUI charges can result in such serious penalties, it’s prudent to consult with a Northern Virginia traffic lawyer who knows the court system in the Commonwealth.
 If you are an out-of-state driver who was charged while passing through or visiting, a DUI attorney from our firm can even represent you in your absence, minimizing the inconvenience of court appearances whenever possible.

 While most people would not consider failure to “give adequate and timely signals” as egregious a traffic offense as DUI, under Virginia law, both offenses are Class I misdemeanors.
 Failure to properly signal is but one of 13 specific examples of reckless driving defined by the Code of Virginia.